caubry/Php-Gw2-Api/README.md

 Feedback & contribution
 -
-Feedback and contribution are welcome!
+Feedback and contribution are welcomed!